 Each day, millions of people deal with the stress of living with a chronic illness, i.e. a long-term medical condition that cannot be completely cured, only treated through medications, surgeries, and lifestyle changes.
-Fortunately, here at the Argyle, TX, office of Dr. Christopher Hughes, we can help treat your chronic medical conditions and improve your overall health in the process.
+Fortunately, here at the Argyle, TX, office of Dr. Musgrave, we can help treat your chronic medical conditions and improve your overall health in the process.

 Illnesses that are Considered Chronic Diseases

 Not every sickness is considered a chronic disease.
 The flu, the common cold, a sprained ankle or Strep throat are not lifelong afflictions.
 They are short-term illnesses that will eventually go away with treatment.
 On the other hand, there are serious medical conditions that affect patients throughout their lives.
 These include diseases such as arthritis, diabetes, asthma, heart disease, lupus, HIV/AIDS and multiple sclerosis.
 Of course, this is just a fraction of chronic diseases that plague people in Argyle, TX, and around the world.

 If you want to manage your chronic disease, learn as much as you can about it.
 Ask your doctor or nurse for further information about your medical condition and locate reliable online resources so you can conduct more research on the topic.